Spirals-Team/test4repair-experiments/results/math/2/jGenProg/readme.md

 Nb of EvoSuite Tests: 36

-Nb of Failing EvoSuite Tests: 36
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 24

 ## Patch 6 #  jGenProg+MinImpact With Seed 24

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.distribution.HypergeometricDistribution : 321